What makes a good leader? Look at how you spend your time.

 Our capacity to improve as leaders expands when we evaluate how we spend our time.

 ⏰ To create more time for yourself to focus on these 3 essential areas, you may want to check out Know Your Team.
-Our tools help you run one-on-one meetings, get honest feedback, and get regular status updates from the team – saving you a TON of time as a leader.
+Our Leadership Training Product helps you learn to run one-on-one meetings, encourage honest feedback, and get regular status updates from the team and our Tools make it all possible– saving you a TON of time as a leader.
 Try Know Your Team today, and see for yourself.